microsoft/vscode-docs/api/references/contribution-points.md

 Contribute a menu item for a command to the editor or Explorer.
 The menu item definition contains the command that should be invoked when selected and the condition under which the item should show.
 The latter is defined with the `when` clause, which uses the key bindings [when clause contexts](/api/references/when-clause-contexts).

 A `command` property indicates which command to run when selecting a menu item.
 A `submenu` property indicates which submenu to render in this location.

-Additionally, in the former case, an alternative command can be defined using the `alt`-property.
+When declaring a `command` menu item, an alternative command can also be defined using the `alt`-property.
 It will be shown and invoked when pressing `kbstyle(Alt)` while opening a menu.
 On Windows and Linux `kbstyle(Shift)` also does this, which is useful in situations where `kbstyle(Alt)` would trigger the window menu bar.

 Last, a `group` property defines sorting and grouping of menu items.
 The `navigation` group is special as it will always be sorted to the top/beginning of a menu.